How To Spend The Perfect 3 Days In Geneva-On-The-Lake

 Pucker Up Candy Shoppe – open May – October

 We had the best time spending 3 days in Geneva-On-The-Lake and I know you would too!
-Leave me a comment below with any questions you may have, or let me know what your favorite things to do in Geneva-On-The-Lake area!
+Leave me a comment below with any questions you may have, or let me know what your favorite things to do in the Geneva-On-The-Lake area!
 And definitely check out the Charming Towns road trip by Ohio.
 Find It Here. for more Ohio travel inspiration!